Zadonshchina: Contents and message

 Zadonshchina presents a detailed description of the Battle of Kulikovo against the Tatars led by Mamai.
 The leader of the Muscovy hosts was prince Dmitry Ivanovich (entered in history as Dmitry Donskoy, Дмитрий Донской).
 The story propagates the importance of the unification of Russian principalities in order to defeat the common enemy – the Golden Horde.
 This epic also reflects the rise of the Moscow principality and stresses that the Muscovy princes were successors to the Kievan princes.
+It also crafted a proto-national myth about the need for unification against foreign enemies: "Let us lay down our lives for the Russian land and the Christian faith".